Proj221/DemoVer1_Huawei/README.md

 + change notified actor logic to only detect player
 + change emoji content to only change when detecting the player (will not change to other player)

+## Ep36_Add look at distance
++ add new distance var to avoid the issue when encountering with multiple NPCs